is343/react-native-ankidroid/README.md

 AnkiDroid.**\_\_\_\_\_\_\_\_\_\_\_\_**

-- **isApiAvailable()** - checks if the AnkiDroid API is avaiable (AnkiDroid is installed on the device) -- AnkiDroid may need to be installed before the react native app to be visible
+- **isApiAvailable()** - checks if the AnkiDroid API is avaiable (AnkiDroid is installed on the device) _AnkiDroid may need to be installed before the react native app to be visible_
 - **checkPermission()**
 - **requestPermission(rationale)**
   -- rationale (optional)